 Steve has been working at Toni’s Hair Salon for five weeks when he catches the mumps.
 He can’t come to work but isn’t yet eligible for sick leave.

 Toni gives Steve the option of taking annual or sick leave in advance, or taking unpaid leave.
 Because Steve wants to save his annual leave for a family trip to Australia, he opts to take his future sick leave.

-If it's at work, they don’t need to take sick leave.
-Once the accident is registered and acknowledged by ACC you must pay them at least 80% of their normal wages for the first week they’re off work.
+If it's at work, your employee doesn't need to take sick leave.
+Once the accident is registered and acknowledged by ACC you must pay your injured employee at least 80% of their normal wages for the first week off work.

-If it's somewhere other than work, they can choose to take sick leave for the first week they’re off work — they can also choose to take annual leave or leave without pay.
+If they are injured somewhere other than work, they can choose to take sick leave for the first week they’re off work.
+They can also choose to take annual leave or leave without pay.

 You can ask for one of these:

 Your employee can choose which doctor they'd like to see.